-The Proposed Action would make changes to height and setback regulations to encourage greater predictability in non-contextual districts and reduce the unnecessary complexity produced by outdated Height Factor regulations.
+The Proposed Action would make changes to height and setback regulations to encourage greater predictability in non-contextual districts and reduce the unnecessary complexity produced by outdated height factor regulations.

 Height factor regulations are a complicated legacy of the 1961 Zoning Resolution that have been largely but not entirely supplanted by the introduction of Quality Housing and contextual zoning districts beginning in the 1980s.
-Practitioners and government entities find height factor regulations difficult to use and administer and members of the public often decry the resulting development, which not infrequently clashes with existing built context.
-Height factor regulations employ a sliding-scale FAR intended to balance open space and building height in line with "tower in a park" thinking of the day, and sky exposure plane envelopes, which slant away from the street line, tend to push buildings back from the street.
+Practitioners and government entities find height factor regulations difficult to use and administer and members of the public often decry the resulting development, which not infrequently clashes with existing built context and even leads to litigation.
+Height factor regulations employ a sliding-scale FAR intended to balance open space and building height in line with "tower-in-a-park" thinking of the day, and sky exposure plane envelopes, which slant away from the street line, tend to push buildings back from the street.
 Incompatibility between height factor regulations and contextual districts can render sites with significant remaining floor area and open space undevelopable.